meltwater/esi-include-webpack-plugin/README.md

     src: source file to 'GET' to include in esi
     noStore: set to true or false to set the 'no-store' esi
     onError: the esi onerror value
+    ttl: optional property to set the ttl property on the esi:include tag
+    maxwait: optional property to set the maxwait property on the esi:include tag
     authorization: optional property to passed as the authorization header in the GET request when a file is fetched for dev.

 In HTML use the following snippet to mark the location of the ESI
 ```html